rainbow-me/rainbowkit/.changeset/calm-snakes-roll.md

 "@rainbow-me/rainbowkit": patch
 ---

-Amended the `connect` prop type for `WalletButton.Custom` components to expect a promise, and improved the synchronous connection flow for the `WalletButton`
+Improved the synchronous connection flow for the `WalletButton` and `WalletButton.Custom` components